KotlinBerlin/kValidation/README.md

         val age: Int?
     )

-Using the Konform type-safe DSL you can quickly write up a validation
+Using the KValidation type-safe DSL you can quickly write up a validation

     val validateUser = Validation<UserProfile> {